 Proof of the internship must be provided in the form of an internship certificate from the organizational unit where the internship was completed and a written internship report.
 The internship certificate and the internship report must be submitted together to the module manager.

-Recommended prior knowledge: Admission requirements: none none Frequency: every semester Recommended semester: Minimal Duration of the Module: 1 Semester further responsible : Professors of Computer Science
+Recommended prior knowledge: Admission requirements: none none Frequency: every semester Recommended semester: Minimal Duration of the Module: 1 Semester

 Examination

 Praktikumsbericht, unbenotet

 Description:

 at least 4 pages